 4. When the construction has to be done on the riverside, river bed, or seashore where there is an increased risk of scouring.

 5. When other types of foundations are not feasible or expensive.

 6. When a canal system or deep drainage structure exists nearby the construction site.

-Some of the benefits of using end-bearing pile foundation can be listed as follows:
+Some of the benefits of using an end-bearing pile foundation can be listed as follows:

-1. It is advantageous when the foundation has to be drilled through hard rocks or tough surface.
+1. It is advantageous when the foundation has to be drilled through hard rocks or tough surfaces.

 2. It is suitable for deep installations and is long-lasting.